1.

 5.

-Q How have the competitors been selected to represent Team Canada at the Invictus Games Vancouver Whistler 2025?
+Q: How will the competitors be selected to represent Team Canada at the Invictus Games Birmingham 2027?

-The spirit of the Invictus Games is not represented by medals of any colour, but rather the goal of the Invictus Games, and of Soldier On, is to harness the power of sport to inspire recovery, support rehabilitation and generate a wider understanding and respect for those who serve their country.
+The spirit of the Invictus Games is not represented by medals, but rather the goal of the Invictus Games, and of Soldier On, is to harness the power of sport to inspire recovery, support rehabilitation and generate a wider understanding and respect for those who serve their country.

 6.

-Q Will there be any returning members from past Invictus Games on the Team Canada squad?
+Q: Will there be any returning members from past Invictus Games on Team Canada Invictus Games Birmingham 2027?

 7.